mbierlee/poodinis/README.md

 Master: [![Build Status](https://api.travis-ci.org/mbierlee/poodinis.png?branch=master)](https://travis-ci.org/mbierlee/poodinis) - Dev: [![Build Status](https://api.travis-ci.org/mbierlee/poodinis.png?branch=develop)](https://travis-ci.org/mbierlee/poodinis)

 Poodinis is a dependency injection framework for the D programming language.
 It is inspired by the [Spring Framework] and [Hypodermic] IoC container for C++.
 Poodinis supports registering and resolving classes either by concrete type or interface.
-Automatic injection of dependencies is supported through the use of UDAs (Referred to as autowiring).
+Automatic injection of dependencies is supported through the use of UDAs or constructors.

 Requires at least a D 2.068.0 compatible compiler
 Uses the Phobos standard library